vuejs/vue-loader/docs/guide/pre-processors.md

 ### Sharing Global Variables

-`sass-loader` also supports a `prependData` option which allows you to share common variables among all processed files without having to explicit import them:
+`sass-loader` also supports a `additionalData` option which allows you to share common variables among all processed files without having to explicit import them:

 ``` js
 // webpack.config.js -> module.rules